TPIF - ETF AI Analysis

 TPIF Summary

-TPIF, the Timothy Plan International ETF, follows the Victory International Volatility Weighted BRI index and invests in large, established companies outside the U.S. It spreads money across many countries like Japan, the UK, and Canada, and across sectors such as financials, industrials, and utilities.
-Well-known holdings include Fortis and National Bank of Canada.
-Someone might invest in TPIF to diversify beyond the U.S. market while following an ethical, values-based approach.
+TPIF, the Timothy Plan International ETF, tracks the Victory International Volatility Weighted BRI index and invests in large, established companies outside the U.S. It spreads money across many countries like Japan, Canada, the UK, and Australia, and across sectors such as industrials, financials, and utilities.
+Well-known holdings include Fortis and Telstra.
+Someone might invest in this ETF to diversify beyond the U.S. market while following an ethical, values-based approach.
 A key risk is that international stocks can be volatile and their prices can go up and down with global markets and currency swings.

 How much will it cost me?The Timothy Plan International ETF (TPIF) has an expense ratio of 0.62%, meaning you’ll pay $6.20 per year for every $1,000 invested.
 This expense ratio is higher than average because the fund is actively managed, focusing on ethical investing and carefully selecting holdings from developed markets outside the U.S.